DRG 86 283, Orenstein & Koppel 12941/ 1937; I took this photo

 Aue depot again: 86 1589-0, DR (until 1970, 86 589, BMAG 11911/1942), photo taken on June 16, 1974, by Martin Stertz (from my collection).
 Withdrawn in March 1976.

 There were several modifications, including steel firebox (from 86 230 onwards), gradual introduction of welding instead of riveting, modified water and coal boxes, several variants of brakes (it was intended to increase maximum speed) and many minor changes.
 After successful tests, Bissel semi-truck was supplanted with Krauss-Helmholtz truck from 86 338 onwards, which considerably improved running qualities.
-Externally, three major versions can be distinguished: initial one with small cutoffs in water boxes, second one (from 86 378 onwards) with much longer cutoffs and final wartime ÜK (Übergangs-Kriegslok), introduced in 1941, with simplified cab and smoke-box door and several equipment items removed; they were slightly lighter than the original variant.
+Externally, three major versions can be distinguished: original one with small cutoffs in water boxes, the second one (from 86 378 onwards) with much longer cutoffs and final wartime ÜK (Übergangs-Kriegslok), introduced in 1941, with simplified cab and smoke-box door and several equipment items removed; compared to the original variant, they were slightly lighter.

 TKi3 was a versatile and useful machine.
 Its successor, TKt48 (with the same axle arrangement), was slightly longer and heavier by some 10 tonnes, with comparable output and tractive effort; due to higher boiler pressure, however, overall characteristic were improved.